netropy/fpintro/ch2_expressions.md

 3. the ages of your siblings or friends
 4. a list of the ages of your siblings or friends followed by the age differences between them and you
 5. a list of the ages of your siblings or friends and a list of the age differences between them and you
+6. an empty list
+7. a list containing the empty list

 Exercise | Clojure | Scala
 :-------|:------|:------